yoannvigolo/crystal_trucks/README.md

 turn MOVE truck_id cell_x cell_y
 ```

 Moves the truck_id-th truck to cell (x=cell_x, y=cell_y).
 The truck can go through only one cell at a time.
-If the target cell is to far away, the truck will advance towards the target cell, but will go through only one cell.
+If the target cell is too far away, the truck will advance towards the target cell, but will go through only one cell.

 ### DIG